Italian Food

 So Italian cuisine is regional.
 In general, up north the cuisine is based on rice and butter, where in the south the cuisine is based on grains, usually made into pasta, and olive oil.
 It can be spicy in the south, seldom so in the north.

-Italian food is heavy on the preserved meats that evolved from the combination of cucina povera and lack of refrigeration.
+Italian food is also heavy on the preserved meats that evolved from the combination of cucina povera and lack of refrigeration.
 It used to be that just about every farmer made his own prosciutto and salami.
 Now, there are a bewildering array of preserved meats, collectively called salumi, in every market.
 The tourist would do well to buy some and eat al fresco, out in the fresh air.
 Here's some help if you're not fluent in Italian: Buying Salami in Italy.

 Italian food can also be eaten outside at a sagra, or food festival.
 You look at brightly colored signs along the sides of the road announcing them, then go to the ones that interest you, usually on weekends.
 Of course, the signs are in Italian, but they're not hard to interpret.
 See our page on Reading Sagra Posters for more.
 The best festival food?
 For my money it's Truffles, and in November you can taste the little gems at a Truffle Festival.